rulingAnts/bulk_audio_normalizer/README.md

 # Bulk Audio Normalizer

-Electron app to batch-convert WAV files to 16‑bit PCM and loudness-normalize to −16 LUFS with a safety limiter to prevent clipping.
+Electron app to batch‑process WAV files for linguistics and fieldwork.
+Supports two normalization intents — Peak dBFS (default, for acoustic analysis) and LUFS (for consistent listening) — plus flexible bit‑depth output (16‑bit, 24‑bit, or preserve original) with a safety limiter available in LUFS mode.
+Built for very large batches of short files with responsive UI and careful performance controls.

 ## What it does

 - Scans an input folder (recursively) for `.wav`/`.wave` files
+- Normalizes audio using one of two intents:
+  - Peak dBFS (Acoustic analysis / Language documentation): analyze peak and apply gain to a target (default −9 dBFS; typical range −12 to −6 dBFS) to preserve headroom for tools like Praat; no limiter is applied in this mode by default.
-- For each file, performs a 2‑pass EBU R128 loudness normalization to −16 LUFS
-- Applies a hard limiter after normalization to guarantee no digital clipping
+  - LUFS (Participatory listening / Human ears): two‑pass EBU R128 `loudnorm` to −16 LUFS with a post‑limiter (default ceiling 0.97) to guarantee no clipping.
-- Writes new files to an (empty) output folder, leaving originals unchanged
+- Output bit depth options:
-- Forces 16‑bit PCM WAV output (`pcm_s16le`)
+  - 16‑bit PCM WAV (`pcm_s16le`)
-- Shows an overall progress bar and per‑file progress with a responsive UI
+  - 24‑bit PCM WAV (`pcm_s24le`) without up‑converting 16‑bit inputs
+  - Original (preserve source format/bit‑depth; e.g., 32‑bit float stays float)
+- Writes to a separate, empty output folder (never in‑place)
+- Optional auto‑trim of leading/trailing silence
+	- Fast trim (edge scan) avoids an extra FFmpeg pass
+	- Or precise FFmpeg‑based detect with optional HPF and conservative mode
+- Responsive UI with:
+	- Overall progress + elapsed time and ETA, plus live throttle status
+	- Per‑file phase bars (Detect / Analyze / Render)
+	- Live log panel (collapsible) and a friendly intro banner

 ## Requirements